 The goal of the subscription model is to provide customers with a constant stream of content or access to a service in return for a recurring payment.
-Netflix, Amazon Prime, and Spotify are prime examples of subscription businesses that charge customers a recurring monthly fee to enjoy their services.
+Some popular examples of subscription businesses that charge customers a recurring monthly fee to enjoy their services include:

 The subscription model is becoming increasingly popular.
 In fact, Juniper Research expects the global subscription economy to grow by $51 billion in 2022.

 Memberships, on the other hand, are not just about the product or service.
 The word “member” itself highlights the significance of a community and social network.

 Memberships are about building a community of individuals with shared interests and creating a knowledge network.